jdmwacha0076/AuthenticationLoginPage/README.md

 3. **Update Configuration:**

-   - In the `signup.php` file at line 24, update the following line with the actual name of your database:
+   - In the `signup.php` file, update the following line with the actual name of your database:

      ```php
      $dbname = "database"; // Replace "database" with your actual database name
      ```

-   - Similarly, in the `index.php` file at line 21, replace "database" with your actual database name:
+   - Similarly, in the `index.php`, replace "database" with your actual database name:

      ```php
      $dbname = "database"; // Replace "database" with your actual database name
      ```

    - In the `index.php` file at line 42, update the `header('Location: home.php');` line with the actual path you want users to go after a successful login.

-4. **Deploy the Project:**

-   Upload the project files to your web server or hosting environment.

 ## Usage